ChenHaowei2008/CTFWriteups/BlahajCTF-2023/christmas/README.md

 We can control our buffer to put whatever we want in there.

-Putting two and two together, you may realise that we can enter in whatever address we want into our buffer, and the call `free()` on it, effectively allowing us to perform a double free, use after free, or basically whatever heap attack you wanted.
+Putting two and two together, you may realise that we can enter in whatever address we want into our buffer, and then call `free()` on it, effectively allowing us to perform a double free, use after free, or basically whatever heap attack you wanted.

 Now that we have all of our vulnerabilities established, let me explain my solution.